zauns/job-search/docs/ollama_setup_guide.md

 Once Ollama is set up, the job matching application will automatically:
 1. Detect available Ollama models
 2. Use AI for keyword extraction from resumes
-3. Fall back to rule-based extraction if Ollama is unavailable
+3. Provide clear error messages if Ollama becomes unavailable
 4. Support both Portuguese and English content

 ### Example Usage